daxpress/daxpress/README.md

 Here are a few projects I'm particularly proud of:

-\- [STEAMRUSH](https://store.steampowered.com/app/2647100/STEAMRUSH/) : a third-person Boss Rush game featuring fast-paced melee combat against unique bosses, punctuated by exploration segments that gradually unveil the captivating story of the isolated city-state of Haze.
+\- [STEAMRUSH](https://store.steampowered.com/app/2647100/STEAMRUSH/) : a third-person Boss Rush game featuring fast-paced melee combat against unique bosses, punctuated by exploration segments that gradually unveil the captivating story of the isolated city-state of Haze

 \- [MinimapMaker](https://github.com/DC20-dev/MinimapMaker) : MinimapMaker is my first Unity project.
 I worked on it while stuck in my bedroom because of COVID.
-When I'm not feeling my best I turn to this project to cheer me up with its relaxing mood and to remind myself that we can always make the best out of a tough moment.
+When I'm not feeling my best I turn to this project to cheer me up with its relaxing mood and to remind myself that we can always make the best out of a tough moment

 \- [Chip8 Emulator](https://github.com/DC20-dev/Chip8Emulator) : a barebones implementation of a Chip8 Emulator with minimal use of STL to allow maximum portability (I'm looking at you, Unreal Engine...😑)